Smart Design Ideas to Save Energy in Singapore Homes

 Tip: Position reading corners, study tables, or dining areas close to windows to take full advantage of natural light.
 Pair this with sheer curtains and matte finishes to balance glare and create gentle, diffused illumination.

-Optimizing Airflow and Ventilation
+Optimising Airflow and Ventilation

 Air conditioning is often seen as essential in Singapore’s tropical climate, but homes can be designed to breathe naturally.
 Cross-ventilation, ceiling fans, and strategic window placement reduce the need for mechanical cooling, while keeping interiors airy and fresh.